netinvent/el_scripts/README.md

 [![Bash linter](https://github.com/netinvent/el_scripts/actions/workflows/shellcheck.yml/badge.svg)](https://github.com/netinvent/el_scripts/actions/workflows/shellcheck.yml)

-## Redhat Enterprise Linux / AlmaLinux / RockyLinux anaconda scipts
+## Enterprise Linux configuration collection

-This script collection is designed to work on Redhat / AlmaLinux / RockyLinux / CentOS and other EL8 / EL9 clones.
+This script collection is designed to work on:
+- Redhat / AlmaLinux / RockyLinux / CentOS and other EL8 / EL9 clones
+- Debian 12

 ### Enterprise Linux configurator script

-The script allows to configure an existing Enterprise Linux in order to be compliant with ANSSI BP-028 High, and configure various enhancements.
+The script allows to configure an existing Enterprise Linux in order to be compliant with ANSSI BP-028 profiles, and configure various enhancements.
 The script is already included in the kickstart file.

 To configure an existing setup, you can use the following